Date: 12 July 2015. Change of Light

 you find a bargain on LED bulbs.

 yachtsmen will want to have the LED bulbs.
 They use less power.
-It's

 always a balance between power generation and usage.
 Still, it is